Rudy LaRusso: Player profile

-He was a five-time All-Star and was known for his rebounding, tight defense, toughness, and presence.
+LaRusso was a five-time All-Star and was known for his rebounding, tight defense, toughness, and presence.

 Personal life

 LaRusso had a small cameo role in the Gilligan's Island third-season episode "Bang!
 Bang!
 Bang!" as 'Agent Michaels'.

 He died of Parkinson's disease in 2004.
 He has a son, Corey LaRusso, and a daughter from another marriage, Christine Larusso, a Los Angeles-based poet.